benhosmer/ossim-vagrant/README.md

 1. In this directory, use `$ vagrant up` to start the machine.

 This directory locally is shared with the vagrant machine at `/vagrant`

+You can now log in to you running instance with `$ vagrant ssh`

 ### Stopping the box (Equivalent to power off)
 1. Use `$ vagrant halt`